Mansion stage: Specific characteristics of mansions

 In the earliest days of liturgical drama, plays were performed inside the church with limited scenery and the focus of the audience on the action.
 Mansions were used to indicate location but much of the performance took place on the platea, the open space in front of the scenic structure, with the actors moving from mansion to mansion only when strictly necessary.
-The increase in length of the plays and the inclusion of a wider variety of locations that needed to be represented by individual mansions was part of what caused the movement of performances from clergy control inside church spaces (where the mansions were nestled within structural arches or alcoves) to laity control outdoors in the streets or public squares.
+The increase in length of the plays and the inclusion of a wider variety of locations that needed to be represented by individual mansions were part of what caused the movement of performances from clergy control inside church spaces (where mansions were nestled within structural arches or alcoves) to laity control outdoors in the streets or public squares.

 This movement to the outdoors resulted in two different methods of staging: in England, mansions were converted into pageant wagons, which could be wheeled along in a parade-like fashion from audience to audience, while in France and the rest of continental Europe, the stations were more commonly lined up in an open square, sometimes on a u-shaped or circular platform, and the actors would move from mansion to mansion.
-As time passed the plays came to be performed in the vernacular and required the involvement of community members, local guilds, and patronage from town government to produce the increasingly spectacular cycle, mystery, and morality plays.
+As time passed, the plays came to be performed in the vernacular and required the involvement of community members, local guilds, and patronage from town government to produce increasingly spectacular cycle, mystery, and morality plays.